nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ## Instructions for manual testing

 {Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}

+## Introduction

+SmartHomeBot is a desktop application tailored for users who are comfortable using a Command Line Interface (CLI), it allows users to control their smart devices at home.

+## Setting up

+### Prerequisites

++ *JDK `11`* or above
++ Download the latest release [here](https://github.com/AY2021S1-CS2113-T14-1/tp/releases/latest).
++ Permission rights to create a file and folder in machine